Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

-First discovered just over 30 years ago \cite{1993Natur.365..141S}, these unique compounds exhibit magnetic bistability and a barrier to magnetization reorientation, which can lead to phenomena such as magnetic hysteresis at low temperatures.
-Application of a static magnetic field lifts the degeneracy of the molecular magnetic ground state, giving rise to a metastable state that can persist for several months at cryogenic temperatures~\cite{Bunting2017}.
-As such, these molecules have garnered substantial interest for potential applications including spin-based electronics~\cite{Bogani2008} and quantum computing~\cite{Leuenberger2001}.
-In this metastable state, a collection of single-molecule magnets in a crystal can undergo a reversal of magnetization, resulting in the release of their Zeeman energy.
-This release repeats the process in neighboring molecules, resulting in a complete and rapid reversal of magnetization throughout the crystal; a process known as a magnetic avalanche \cite{PhysRevLett.95.147201, PhysRevB.76.054410, PhysRevB.81.064437, PhysRevB.90.134405}.
-Magnetic avalanches have been studied in detail in the archetypal single-molecule magnet Mn$_{12}$O$_{12}$(O$_2$CCH$_3$)$_{16}$(H$_2$O)${_4}$ (Mn$_{12}$-acetate, Figure \ref{fig:diagram})~\cite{1993Natur.365..141S}, triggered by mechanisms such as supplying energy via surface acoustic waves~\cite{PhysRevLett.95.217205}, direct heating of one side of a crystal~\cite{PhysRevLett.110.207203}, or sweeping the external magnetic field to directly alter the stability of the metastable state~\cite{PhysRevLett.95.147201}.
-In principle, a magnetic avalanche could also be triggered by small localized energy depositions as recently proposed~\cite{Bunting2017} (Figure \ref{fig:diagram}), enabling the use of single-molecule magnets as detectors for impinging particles or radiation in a manner analogous to superheated bubble chamber particle detectors~\cite{PhysRevD.100.022001}.
+\\ First discovered just over 30 years ago \cite{1993Natur.365..141S}, SMMs exhibit magnetic bistability and a barrier to magnetization reorientation, which can lead to phenomena such as magnetic hysteresis at low temperatures.
+As such, these molecules have garnered substantial interest for potential applications including spin-based electronics ~\cite{Bogani2008} and quantum computing ~\cite{Leuenberger2001}.
+Application of a static magnetic field lifts the degeneracy of the molecular magnetic ground state, giving rise to a metastable state in which molecules can remain trapped for several months at cryogenic temperatures ~\cite{Barra_Fe8_original}.
+It is known that under certain circumstances, such as through a pulsed magnetic field, local heating, surface acoustic waves, or a resonance field, a collection of single-molecule magnets in a crystal can undergo a reversal of magnetization, resulting in the release of their Zeeman energy.
+This release causes the process to repeat in neighboring molecules, resulting in a complete and rapid reversal of magnetization throughout the crystal; a process known as a magnetic avalanche \cite{Paulsen1995_first_avalanche, PhysRevLett.95.147201, PhysRevB.90.134405, PhysRevB.76.054410, PhysRevB.81.064437}.
+Magnetic avalanches have been studied in detail, triggered by mechanisms such as supplying energy via surface acoustic waves~\cite{PhysRevLett.95.217205, Macia_avalanche_acoustic_waves}, direct heating of one side of a crystal~\cite{McHugh2007_avalanche_by_heat, PhysRevLett.110.207203}, or sweeping the external magnetic field to directly alter the stability of the metastable state~\cite{PhysRevLett.95.147201}.
+In principle, a magnetic avalanche could also be triggered by small localized energy depositions as recently proposed~\cite{Bunting2017} (FIG. \ref{fig:diagram}.b)).

+These molecular magnets are set apart from other candidate sensors in the literature because of their potential for a very low threshold of detection and unparalleled chemical tunability.
+In their paper, Bunting et al. calculated that, using a SMM with the right parameter, the detector threshold could be as low as 10 meV.
+This would make the detector sensitive to dark photons, a well motivated region of dark matter \cite{An_dark_photon_detection}.
+The energy threshold for SMMs is very dependent on the external field, creating the possibility for sensitive tunability.
+The spin potential barrier can be written as \cite{Bunting2017}